-LTC WRF - AWT New Filter No. 4:
+LTCWRF - AWT Filter Unit:

-System benefit: The existing filters have been experiencing fouling, requiring taking a filter offline to complete a chemical soak to remove accumulated chemical fouling.
-An additional filter will provide the plant operations staff with additional redundancy to reduce the potential of having to discharge unfiltered water.
+The existing filters have been experiencing fouling, requiring taking filters offline to perform chemical soaks to remove accumulated treatment chemicals.
+An additional filter will provide the plant redundancy to reduce the potential for discharging unfiltered water.
 Unfiltered water is not permitted to be pumped into the reuse system and may not meet permitted phosphorus limits for discharging to Lone Tree Creek.